NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/About-BaRS/Content-Negotiation/Mechanism.page.md

 ### The receivers responsibility

 The receiver at this level only needs to evaluate the Accept Header to ensure there is no major version discrepancy.
-A 406 HTTP response with the appropriate OprationOutcome should be given if this is the case.
+A 406 HTTP response with the appropriate OperationOutcome should be given if this is the case.

 ## Identifying MessageDefinitions